mwganson/Parametric_Curve_FP/README.md

 ![fp object](fp.jpg)

 ## Installation
-Place both .py files into your macros directory.
-Run the Make_Parametric_Curve.py in FreeCAD to create the parametric curve object.
-It cannot be installed via the AddonManager at this time.
-You can download the files as a zip file by clicking the Code link and selecting download as zip option.
-Extract them to a temporary folder and move the 2 .py files into your macros folder.
+Place Parametric_Curve_FP.py in your macros directory.
+It cannot be installed via the AddonManager at this time, but I shall have that ready shortly.

 ## History
 This macro is based on the FreeCAD macro 3D Parametric Curve by Lucio Gomez and Laurent Despeyroux.  https://wiki.freecadweb.org/Macro_3D_Parametric_Curve